RECAPEM

 In patients who present with any tachyarrhythmias, two fundamental issues should be considered in the ED:

-👉1.
-Hemodynamic Stability: The first priority when evaluating a patient with a tachyarrhythmias is an assessment of patient hemodynamic stability 1.
+• The priority when evaluating a patient with tachyarrhythmias is an assessment of the patient’s hemodynamic stability 1.
 Unstable patients and those in cardiac arrest should be treated immediately (before an extensive diagnostic evaluation).
 Unstable conditions confer an imminent risk of further deterioration, irreversible organ injury, or cardiac arrest and include 2 3 4

 • Acute altered mental status